microsoft/maro/docs/source/key_components/geographic_visualization.rst

 ----

-After the command is executed successfully, user could view the front_end page through localhost:8080 and local data with localhost:9000 by default.
+After the command is executed successfully, user could view the local data with localhost:9000 by default.
 If the default port is occupied, user could obtain the access port of each container through the following command: